Skip to content

 Tools Needed

-• Adjustable Wrench – For tightening/loosening the packing nut.
+• Adjustable Wrench.
+Used for tightening or loosening the packing nut.

-• Channel Lock Pliers – To hold the spigot body steady while working.
+• Channel Lock Pliers.
+These hold the spigot body steady while you work.

-• Screwdriver (Flathead or Phillips) – To remove the washer screw.
+• Screwdriver (Flathead or Phillips).
+You’ll need this to remove the washer screw.

-• Water Meter Key – To lift the meter lid and turn the shutoff valve.
+• Water Meter Key.
+Lets you lift the meter lid and turn the shutoff valve.

 Helpful Extras (Not Always Necessary but Useful)